-- 53. A Board of Discipline consists of the following people: - The Academic Registrar or their Nominee (who will be the Chair of the Board of Discipline) - The General Secretary of the Students' Union or their nominee (who must be a Sabbatical Officer of the Students' Union or a registered student of the School); and - An academic member of staff appointed by the Vice-Chair of the Academic Board who will have no prior knowledge or interaction with the student subject to the Board of Discipline and/or any reporting student who has raised the particular allegation of misconduct - 54.
+- 53. A Board of Discipline consists of the following people: - The Chair of the Board of Discipline who shall be experienced in decision-making relating to misconduct cases, either through training and/or experience of student misconduct cases and/or procedures and who will have the discretion to decide on the structure and format of the Hearing; - The General Secretary of the Students' Union or their nominee (who must be a Sabbatical Officer of the Students' Union or a registered student of the School); and - An academic member of staff appointed by the Vice-Chair of the Academic Board who will have no prior knowledge or interaction with the student subject to the Board of Discipline and/or any reporting student who has raised the particular allegation of misconduct - 54.
 All members of a Board of Discipline must participate in the whole process for the final decision to be valid.
 For the avoidance of doubt, due to the short duration of the Summer School Course or an LSE Executive Education Programme, the School may deviate from section 52 to convene a Board of Discipline of any two members instead of three.
 In these circumstances the Chair of the Board would have the casting vote.